prograils/playbook/who_we_are.md

 **Quality:** we have high-quality standards in our work: it’s not about the numbers, it’s about the quality.
 If you want us to deliver something fast and cheap - for sure we are not a good fit for your business.

-**Transparency:** except for the sky, number 25 is the limit.
-Companies with a growth tend to lose track of what’s going on.
-That’s why, to avoid chaos, we’ve decided not to hire more than 25 employees.
+**Transparency:** Companies with a growth tend to lose track of what’s going on.
+That’s why, to avoid chaos, we’ve decided not to hire more than 30 employees.
 We don’t want to create corporate structures with teams within the teams.
 Everyone is equal, everyone is personally engaged.

 ### Technologies: